zabbix/ansible-collection/plugins/README.md

 ```

 ### Example 9
-For grouping by template names.
+For grouping by template name.

 ```yaml
 ---